 My degree in Genetics and Biochemistry gave me a good grounding that prepared me very well for my PhD.
 In fact, one of the courses, Gene Expression and Developmental Genetics inspired me to work in the area of Developmental Biology, which is what I work at today.
 I will be eternally grateful for the chance I was given and the teaching I received.
 Roger – Professor of Neuroscience, University of Copenhagen

-A Levels BBC-BBB with B in Chemistry
+A Levels BBB-BCC with B in Chemistry

-English or Welsh, Mathematics and a Science subject
+English or Welsh, Science and Mathematics

 BTEC National Diploma:

-30 points overall with 5 points in Chemistry at Higher Level
+30-28 with 5 points in Chemistry at Higher Level

 English Language Requirements: